 A. The tax overhaul can have meaningful implications for prospective homeowners, particularly in high-tax states like New Jersey.

 The legislation puts a $10,000 cap on the combined itemized deductions for state and local taxes, including property taxes, for both single and married couples.

 “The deductions for state and local taxes are particularly beneficial to New Jersey residents that pay a significant amount in the way of state income taxes and property taxes,” said Charles Pawlik, a certified financial planner and chartered financial analyst with Beacon Trust in Morristown.
 “As you point out, another critical aspect of the legislation for homeowners is the limitation on the deductibility of mortgage interest compared to where it currently stands.”

-Pawlik said under the Tax Cuts and Jobs Act, starting in 2018, homeowners would be able to deduct mortgage interest on a loan of up to $750,000, and taxpayers would no longer be able to deduct interest on home equity loans.
+Pawlik said under the Tax Cuts and Jobs Act, starting in 2018, homeowners would be able to deduct mortgage interest on a loan of up to $750,000, and taxpayers would have new limits on deducting interest on home equity loans.

 That compares to the 2017 law which allowed homeowners to deduct interest payments on up to $1.1 million of debt, which includes both home acquisition debt of $1 million and home equity debt of $100,000, Pawlik said.